 How much can I rent my property for?
 Cognitive Biases in Pricing Your Rental

 Pricing is the golden key to success for your rental property.
-It can make you thousands or cost you thousands.
+It can either make or cost you thousands.
 Take a look at why your rental property pricing might be flawed!

 Neglect of probability is a scientifically researched cognitive bias that clouds many property owners and managers when they set the target rent for a vacant home.